Morality summed up in 2 commandments

 A good worldwide online money system can make easy to cancel the bad people's personal money account by a mere computer operation, to let them no more buy anything from honest people.

-A straightforward application of the above formula yields the well-known answer: make green taxes at a sufficiently high level.
+A straightforward application of the above formula yields the well-known answer: make a sufficiently high amount of green taxes.
 The new online world order, once established, would make the implementation of such taxes straightforward as the problem of how to convince the politicians to take the right decisions would be solved.
 Especially a tax on all extraction or consumption (depending on what is more practical to measure) of fossil carbon (proportional to the quantity of carbon), and increase it at a rate near the average secure interest rate.
 The same for the use of disputed natural resource.
 The fruit of this tax should only go to a collective account of « nobody » that can then be dedicated to general interest expenses.
 The good management of this, requires of course a really good worldwide political order to be implemented, as already said.

 It only took the woman to know in advance how bad this man would be before marrying him.

 And to have been given the opportunity to find the nice guy instead.

-But, if while such a good online dating system had given her this chance to make a good action towards the nice guys and the positive evolution of human species, she did not want to take that care but prefered to reproduce the genes of violence, then she deserves her fate.
+But, if a good dating system existed and gave her this chance to make a good action towards the nice guys and the positive evolution of human species, but she did not want to take that care but prefered to reproduce the genes of violence, then she deserves her fate.